Green Fodder Preservation Method for Livestock

 Prepare Foraged Ingredients

 The first step that must be done is to prepare forage feed ingredients.
-Wither the feed material, then cut it by 5-10 cm.
+Wilt the feed material, then cut it to 5-10 cm in length.
 Add carbohydrates as a bacterial substrate such as bran, cornstarch, or molasses, approximately 3%.
-Mix evenly, and put into the silo compacted and tightly closed.
+Mix evenly, then put into the silo compacted and tightly closed.

 Prepare the Silo